 The Temora Rotary Club also gathered donations from Temora and surrounds.

-They managed to collect more than four trailer loads of donations which they took the Tumut Boys Club.
+They managed to collect more than four trailer loads of donations which they took to the Tumut Boys Club.

 That was a particularly special day because two of the cars were driven by my parents, Marie and Stephen.